AdobeDocs/experience-manager-cloud-service.en/help/forms/oauth2-client-credentials-flow-for-server-to-server-integration.md

 # Integration of Salesforce application using OAuth 2.0 client credential flow {#configure-salesforce-with-ouath-2.0-client-credential}

-To integrate AEM Forms with the Salesforce application, the OAuth 2.0 client credential flow authentication is used.
-It is a standardized and secure method for direct communication without user involvement.
-In this flow, the client application (AEM Form) exchanges the client credentials, defined in the Salesforce connected application, to obtain an access token.
-The required client credential include the consumer key and consumer secret.
+You can use OAuth 2.0 client credentials to integrate AEM Forms with the Salesforce application.
+OAuth 2.0 client credentials is a standard and secure method for direct communication without user involvement.

-## Advantages of integrating Salesforce app with  AEM Forms using OAuth 2.0 client credential flow {#advantages-of-integrating-saleforce-aemforms}
+AEM Forms exchanges the client credentials (consumer key and consumer secret), defined in the Salesforce connected application, to obtain an access token.

-AEM Forms also support the integration of Salesforce application with the Authorization Code Flow authentication, in addition to OAuth 2.0 client credential flow authentication.
-In the OAuth 2.0 Authorization Code flow, the Client Application (AEM Forms) obtains resource access on behalf of a Salesforce user, which has some limitations:
+There are multiple benefits of using OAuth 2.0 client credentials for authentication over Authorization Code Flow authentication:

-* Maximum five connections per user are allowed.
-Further connections automatically revoke older connections.
+* OAuth 2.0 client credentials authentication allows more five connections per user.
-* If a user is deactivated, loses access, or updates a password, the AEM data source configuration stops working.
+* AEM data source configuration continues working on deactivation, access changes, password update for an AEM user.

 ## Prerequisites {#prerequisites}